Absolute Ceiling:

 If the engine does not restart, the instructor must evaluate when to discontinue the restart attempt, feather the inoperative engine’s propeller, and land.
 This should be considered an emergency.

-The OEI approach and landing are essentially the same as a two-engine approach and landing, but a higher-than-normal power setting is necessary on the operative engine.
+An approach and landing with OEI is essentially the same as a two-engine approach and landing, but a higher-than-normal power setting is necessary on the operative engine.

 To maintain stability and control, the rudder should be increased/decreased with the corresponding increase/decrease of the throttle.
 A rapid power increase at low airspeeds and in proximity to the ground can be very hazardous if not accompanied by a corresponding rudder input.